FahdChalladia/holbertonschool-shell/init_files_variables_and_expansions/README.md

 ### Resources:

-Lizbeth Garcia Lebron (Creator)
+Fahd Challadia (Creator)

-Proyects from September 26, 2022 - September 30, 2022
+Projects from the week February 10, 2025 - February 14, 2025.